Alternative Ways to Earn Credit

 - High school guidance personnel will provide Seminole State's Admissions Department a completed college application and an Advanced Instruction (Dual Enrollment) Contract (868 Form) for each student seeking admission into a dual enrollment program.

-- Career Pathways (formerly Tech-Prep): This partnership program between Seminole State College and Seminole County Public Schools allows students to earn free college credit in technical areas that apply toward an Associate in Science (A.S.) degree or technical certificate.
-Students also may use this credit toward electives in the Associate in Arts (A.A.) degree.
+Career Pathways (formerly Tech-Prep): This partnership program between Seminole State College and Seminole County Public Schools allows students to earn free college credit in technical areas that apply toward an Associate in Science (A.S.) degree or technical certificate.
+Students may also use this credit toward electives in the Associate in Arts (A.A.) degree.
 In Florida, the Career Pathways program ties directly to the Gold Seal Scholarship.
 Students who complete a defined sequence of courses in high school with at least a "B" average in the sequence and also pass the assessment are eligible for college credit for corresponding courses at Seminole State.
 To have the college credit posted to their transcripts, students must enroll in and complete at least one college-level class at the College within two years from the date of high school graduation.
-Students also must complete the Request for Career Pathways Credit form.
-More information is available at www.seminolestate.edu/career-pathways.
+Students must also complete the Request for Career Pathways Credit form.
+More information is available on the Career Pathways website.

-- Formal Articulation Agreements with Other Educational Institutions: A list of agreements is available at www.seminolestate.edu/articulation/.
+Formal Articulation Agreements with Other Educational Institutions: A list of agreements is available on the Articulation website.

-- Formal Internal Articulation Agreements: Formal internal articulation agreements exist between some programs at the College.
-Students may check with the appropriate associate dean and program managers for information.
-These requirements are also posted at www.seminolestate.edu/articulation/.
+Formal Internal Articulation Agreements: Formal internal articulation agreements exist between some programs at the College.
+Students may check with the appropriate dean and program managers for information.
+These requirements are also posted on the Articulation website.